fityocsaba96/alkfejl-restaurant/README.md

 - remove product *to don't let customers order a discontinued product*

 ### Details
+- each email can only be used for one user
 - guests can sign up only with a city where there is a restaurant
 - users can review a product only if the user has already ordered it
 - users can place orders only when the restaurant is open